In this article, we provide what it take for doing business without registration in China:

 The easiest technique for your competitor to get you out of business is to take advantage of your mistakes.
 You doing any illegal activity is an opportunity for your business rival to get your business closed down.
 Even your own business partner can report you to the authorities with an intention to get full proprietorship and control of your business.
 So it is better to secure the future of your business by doing things in a legal manner and register your company before commencing operations.

-If you register your company, you can hire Chinese as well as foreigner employees for your company, arrange work visa for the foreigner employees, pay their salaries and contribute their mandatory benefits (social insurance and housing fund contributions).
+If you register your company, you can hire Chinese as well as foreign employees for your company, arrange work visas for the foreign employees, pay their salaries, and contribute their mandatory benefits (social insurance and housing fund contributions).
 A company can also hire through a 3rd party HR service provider through Employee Leasing/Talent dispatching service.

 How HROne can be beneficial to your business in China